Editor – To see a detailed breakdown of what features are included in NGINX Open Source vs. NGINX Plus, please see this feature comparison.

 We Don’t Always Get It Right

 We missed the mark when we initially included syslog integration in NGINX Plus only.
 The community made it clear they felt syslog was table stakes for the open source product.
-That is why with the release of 1.7.1, the syslog integration has been migrated into open source NGINX.
+That is why with the release of NGINX Open Source 1.7.1, the syslog integration has been migrated in.

 Our goal is for NGINX Plus to complement NGINX Open Source by providing a supported, tested version, and by serving as a load‑balancing frontend for your clusters of NGINX Open Source servers.
 Thank you for helping us find that balance.